joe-editor/joe/docs/hacking.md

 The code is in [regex.c](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/joe/regex.c) and [regex.h](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/joe/regex.h).

-It's important to realize that text search in JOE is more than just its regular expression matcher.
+It's important to realize that there are more parts to text search in JOE than just its regular expression matcher.
 In particular, text search will use [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string_search_algorithm) to find a leading prefix of the regular expression.
 A leading prefix is leading text present in all of the different possible text which can match the regular expression.
 For example, in 'hello(foo|bar)', the leading text is 'hello', but it's empty in 'hello|there'.
 One of the jobs of the regular